Skills Maintenance 2025

 400m swim in 9mins prior to commencing session 1, this needs to be recorded by the Club's nominated Trainers.

-Information will be provided for assessment of 400m swim at Nightcliff Pool when dates are confirmed.
-If you do not complete the swim proficiency will be unable to complete the Bronze Course.
+Information will be provided for assessment of 400m swim Monday 19 May, 5 - 6pm at venue to be confirmed If you do not complete the swim proficiency will be unable to complete the Bronze Course.

-To Register please CLICK HERE and to book your swim please email Sharon at lcn050@gmail.com
+To Register please CLICK HERE and to book your swim please email sam.edwards@lifesavingnt.com.au

 Course Content